New Food Trends: Fact or Fiction?Food

 Fact #2: An egg a day does not increase your risk of developing cardiovascular disease.
 Even two eggs per day is fine.

 Incorporating them into your daily diet will yield several health benefits.
 Eggs are a rich source of vitamins and minerals including Vitamin A, Vitamin D, Vitamin E, Vitamin B6, Vitamin B12, thiamine, pantothenic acid, iron, phosphorus, calcium, zinc, and folate.
 Eggs are packed with lutein and zeaxanthin which are powerful antioxidants that help in eye function.
 Eggs are also particularly rich in choline which is an essential component for improving brain function.
-Studies demonstrate that majority of people do not get enough choline in their diet so bringing egg to you daily meal plan is super beneficial.
+Studies demonstrate that majority of people do not get enough choline in their diet so adding eggs to your meal plan is super beneficial.

 Benefits of egg in the diet: